Genetic Health Service NZ - Northern Hub

 - Clinical Details – the reason for referral, past history and co-morbidities, investigations carried out and their results, current medications and any drug allergies.

 - Family Details - please include all relevant information and medical records, investigations and family cross diagrams (3 generation family tree with gender and conditions specified).

 - Referrer Details – name, address and contact numbers of referrer/general practice.

 For those who are at risk of having a cancer syndrome, please include the following in the referral:

 - Names, dates of birth and age at diagnosis of those relatives with cancer, with details of types of cancer diagnosed

-- A consent to release information form (general) - can be downloaded from bottom of page
+- A consent to release information form (general) - can be downloaded from the bottom of page

-- A Family Health Questionnaire - can be downloaded from bottom of page.
+- A Family Health Questionnaire - can be downloaded from the bottom of the page.